Ewelina2803/Manual_Testing/README.md

 # Portfolio

 ## About me
 My name is Ewelina Stańczak.
-I am a Chemical Technologist with 7 years of experience in a manufacturing and trading company.
-In my current job, I also work with quality control, so I know how important the final properties of the product are and that they should be checked with great accuracy.
-I think that this is a valuable experience also in the work of a software tester.
-I am open to new challenges, so I started self-study of software testing, which brings me a lot of satisfaction.
-I would like to develop further in this field.
-On GitHub I will upload the projects I make while learning testing.
+I am a person curious about news.
+I like to develop myself, expand my knowledge.
+For this reason, I started to learn software testing, which interested me a lot.
+Software testing is like product quality control, which I deal with in my professional work.

 ## uTest
 I am gaining my experience as a software tester while testing web and mobile applications on the uTest platform.
 During the exercises, as well as later paid projects, I found over 60 bugs that I described in the reports.
 I made 14 test cases for various websites and applications.